+In a conciliatory state-of-the-nation address, Russian President Vladimir Putin today voiced hope for mending a rift with the US and pooling efforts in fighting terrorism.
 The speech reflected Moscow's hope that President-elect Donald Trump could help repair ties with Washington that have sunk to a post-Cold War low over the crisis in Ukraine, the Syria war and other disputes.
 Putin emphasised that friendly relations between the two superpowers are essential for global stability.
 "Russia-U. S.